lich-uct/molpher-lib/doc/source/usage/tutorial.rst

     :name: template-file
     :linenos:

-A `XML template` is similar to a configuration file and can be loaded like an ordinary snapshot (see :numref:`loading-snapshot`).
+An :term:`XML template` is similar to a configuration file and can be loaded just like a snapshot (see :numref:`loading-snapshot`), but the resulting tree will only contain the :term:`source molecule` as its root.
-The following example shows loading of a `XML template`, creating a tree from it, extending the tree and saving a tree snapshot:

 ..  code-block:: python
     :caption: Loading a template and saving a built tree as a XML snapshot.